 Built ca: 1877, possibly by Samuel Norcross, for Abby and John Small

-A wooden Second Empire in the Longefellow Highlands neighborhood.
+A wooden Second Empire in the Longfellow Highlands neighborhood.

 They were escaping the city.
 Abby and John T Small lived in a 3 family ‘triple decker’ that John had built on Spruce Street, demolished for the building of the Reiche School, when Abby purchased land in Longfellow Highlands from Samuel Norcross who was a local builder.
 The purchase date was February 12 of 1877 and it included 2 lots which now cover 104 and 110 Prospect Street.
 Given that the houses on these lots are identical to each other, we can surmise that the Small’s had them both built.
 They were probably mostly completed in 1879 when Abby took a mortgage on the property which cited “buildings there on”.
 The mortgage stated Abby was a resident of Portland.
 As Longfellow Highlands was in Deering at that time, it’s unlikely the Small family was living here yet but it was not very long after that they moved as the 1880 census has them in our subject.

 What the Smalls had built was a simple, but nicely detailed, Second Empire home in the urban mode.
-It’s one bay wide, two stories tall and has a cross gable about two thirds down it’s length.
+It’s one bay wide, two stories tall, and has a cross gable about two-thirds down its length.
 The trimmings are fairly simple but well executed.
 The finely scaled dentil molding capping the entablatures is a nice feature that emphasizes the horizontal nature of the composition.
-The buildings corners are set with plain pilasters that finish in some very interesting capitals that are made up of square brackets with cabochons on their faces, volutes in their interceese and X motifs on their ends.
-The Mansard roof is very steep, a feature seen on may small Second Empire houses of the period in Portland.
+The building’s corners are set with plain pilasters that finish in some very interesting capitals that are made up of square brackets with cabochons on their faces, volutes in their interceese, and X motifs on their ends.
+The Mansard roof is very steep, a feature seen on many small Second Empire houses of the period in Portland.
 Kudos to the current owners and roofers for reproducing the patterns of the original slate roof in modern asphalt shingles.